JellyJoe198/macros/AutoHotkey/README.md

 <img src="https://github.com/JellyJoe198/python-macros/blob/master/AutoHotkey/Numpad%20layout.png?raw=true" alt="numpad layout" width="300"/>

+Note: I am currently working on a system that lets you customize your macros through AutoHotkey's GUI system.

 ### alt codes hotstrings.py
 I used Python to generate the hotstrings for typing letters and characters by inputting the alt code preceded by `00`, or `0000` for capital letters (I switched the lowercase letters to 65-90 bc they are used more).
 This feature has the first 255 unicode windows alt codes.
 Note: Some characters require an end character such as `.` or `enter` in order to allow 3 digit alt codes as well.
 May require UTF-8 to correctly show emojis.
 Examples below.